nataliaburrey/ERC-20_fungible_token/README.md

 git clone https://github.com/nataliaburrey/ERC-20_fungible_token.git
 ```

-now you can find the folder Solidity_Joint_Account on your desktop
+now you can find the folder ERC-20 fungible token on your desktop